studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 ## Provision your infrastructure

 The infrastructure you specify in your configuration file is represented as Terraform resource objects.
-Use the [`terraform apply`](https://www.terraform.io/docs/commands/apply.html) command to apply the configuration file and provision the infrastructure.
+Use the [`terraform apply`](https://www.terraform.io/docs/commands/apply.html) command to apply the configuration file and provision the infrastructure:

 ```shell
 $ terraform apply